emmapa/proximity_kit/PK_MUV/Code/README.md

 #### Second and further uploads
 In the Arduino sketch define the variable RESET_SETTINGS 0: '#define RESET_SETTINGS 0'.

-Be sure that the information to connect to the MUV server are correct:

-char mqtt_server[41] = "<my_server>\0";<br>
+Be sure that the information to access the MUV server are correct: char mqtt_server[41] = "<my_server>\0";<br>
 char mqtt_portStr[21] = "<my_port>\0";<br>
 char mqtt_username[21] = "<my_username>\0";<br>
 char mqtt_password[21] = "<my_password>\0";<br>
 char mqtt_topic[21] = "<my_topic>\0";<br>

+and the MUV code is also filled in: byte key[] = {};    //MUV password

-To get the MUV credential, please [contact](https://github.com/emmapa/proximity_kit/tree/master/PK_MUV#Contacts).
+To get the MUV credentials and MUV password, please [contact](https://github.com/emmapa/proximity_kit/tree/master/PK_MUV#Contacts).

+## To Be Fixed
+- resetSettings: doesn't delete WiFi credentials.?.